 Myth #5: Holding weights while doing cardio increases calorie burn.

 Fact: It does, but just slightly and not enough to make it worthwhile.
 When you carry extra weights and they’re heavy, you could actually increase the chances of a joint or muscle injury.
 For a better calorie burn, do your cardio on a treadmill, stationary bike, or elliptical machine (cross trainer) and experiment with speed and resistance.
 On all of these machines, bumping up the speed first is better than increasing resistance.
 Only increase resistance when you’ve achieved all you can at maximal speed.
 On a bike, don’t apply so much resistance that you can’t turn the pedals at least 60 times per minute.

 Fact: Actually, cold water is better for sore muscles than hot water, since it’s like an ice pack for your entire body.
 Colder temperatures will constrict the blood vessels, which is actually beneficial for muscle soreness.
-While you probably don’t want to hop into a bathtub full of cold water, you can take other steps to prevent muscle soreness, such as staying hydrated by drinking plenty of water, cooling down post-workout with a walk or very easy bike ride, and alternating every 30 to 60 seconds between hot and cold running water in the shower.
-And after the first 48 hours after strenuous exercise, a nice, hot bath can be both relaxing and therapeutic.
+While you probably don’t want to hop into a bathtub full of cold water like some athletes do, you can take other steps to prevent muscle soreness, such as staying hydrated by drinking plenty of water, cooling down post-workout with a walk or very easy bike ride, and alternating every 30 to 60 seconds between hot and cold running water in the shower.
+About 48 hours after strenuous exercise, a nice, hot bath can be both relaxing and therapeutic.